Trinitite: Nuclear forensics

 A 2010 study in the open access journal Proceedings of the National Academy of Sciences examined trinitite's potential value to the field of nuclear forensics.
-Prior to this research, it was assumed trinitite's components fused identically and their original composition could not be discerned.
+Prior to this research, it was assumed that trinitite's components fused identically, and their original composition could not be discerned.
 The study demonstrated that glass from nuclear detonations could provide information about the device and associated components, such as packaging.

-During the 2010s millions of dollars of research was undertaken examining trinitite to better understand what information such glasses held that could be used to understand the nuclear explosion that created them.
+During the 2010s, millions of dollars in research were undertaken to examine trinitite and determine what information the glasses held that could help explain the nuclear explosion that created them.
 The researchers theorized that trinitite analysis may be useful for forensically identifying perpetrators of a future nuclear attack.

-Researchers involved with the discovery of the quasicrystal speculated their work could improve efforts to investigate nuclear weapons proliferation since quasicrystals do not decay, unlike other evidence produced by nuclear weapons testing.
+Researchers involved in the discovery of quasicrystals speculated that their work could improve efforts to investigate nuclear weapons proliferation because quasicrystals do not decay, unlike other evidence produced by nuclear weapons testing.
 Trinitite has been chosen as a research subject partly because the nuclear test was well-documented.
 A 2015 study in the Journal of Radioanalytical and Nuclear Chemistry funded by the National Nuclear Security Administration describes a method by which trinitite-like glass could be deliberately synthesized for use as test subjects for new nuclear forensic techniques.
 Laser ablation was first successfully used to identify the isotopic signature unique to the uranium within the bomb from a sample of trinitite, demonstrating this faster method's effectiveness.